“Chemical Reactions Accelerated

 Why It Matters / Why People Care

 You might think, “I’m already eating right, so why bother with the science?”
-Because understanding how exercise accelerates chemistry gives you a cheat sheet to tap into better health, faster recovery, and a sharper mind.
+Because understanding how exercise accelerates chemistry gives you a cheat sheet to access better health, faster recovery, and a sharper mind.

 Real‑World Impact